 2. Moses didn’t complain about the Israelites.

 When was the last time you didn’t complain about a difficult person or situation in your life?
-The situation might be completely “complain-worthy”, but what would happen if you extended grace instead?
+The situation might be completely “complaint-worthy”, but what would happen if you extended grace instead?

 Life is full of difficult people and circumstances, but if we complain about every little, challenging person we meet, we would start looking like the Israelites who were annoying, frustrating, and frankly immature.
 Do you want your life to look like that?
 I don’t!
 So let’s take our cues from Moses and bring our problems straight to God without complaining or whining.